flupes/svplume/journey.md

 ## 2020-2025: California Sailing

 During the summer of 2020, our plan was to trailer Plume to Canada and sail in British Columbia.
 The project was canceled because of Covid-19.
-Instead, we have downgraded our dreams and continued
+Instead, we downgraded our dreams and continued
 [sailing in California](https://photos.flupes.org/Public/Plume/SailingCA).

+Meanwhile, to keep Plume in Bristol condition, we kept up with [maintenance and upgrades]({{site.baseurl}}/projects), with new 80% jib, prop, and batteries, along with other [improvements]({{site.baseurl}}/blog) to ensure she stays ready for the miles ahead.